jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 There are two ways to act upon the result of an asynchronous operation:

 * Query the asynchronous for the result (occurs on a different thread than the operation)
-* Provide a *callbac* operation to run when the operation is complete
+* Provide a *callback* operation to run when the operation is complete
 * The callback usually happens on the same thread as the asynchronous operation
 * The term *errorback* is occasionally used when a callback is only run in response to an error